blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 ![Connect](https://user-images.githubusercontent.com/55206834/86883560-2d086480-c0c0-11ea-9b32-661978d122f0.png)

 * Set properties by clicking on the _Split Data_ module
-* > In our example we split the data into _80% training_ data and _20% testing_ data by setting the _Fraction of rows in the firs..._ to 0.8
+* > In our example we split the data into _80% training_ data and _20% testing_ data by setting the _Fraction of rows in the first_ to 0.8
 * > _Check the box_ for _Randomized split_
 * > Set your _Random seed_ = 42 so that your results are reproduceable
 * > Set _Stratified split_ to _True_